 Tuesday, August 6, 2019

-Category: Bacterial Infections, Central Nervous System Infections, Environmental ID, Immunocompromised Host, Mould Infections, Skin and Soft Tissue Infections, Tropical Infections
+Category: Bacterial Infections, Case Studies, Central Nervous System Infections, Environmental ID, Immunocompromised Host, Mould Infections, Skin and Soft Tissue Infections, Tropical Infections

 Dr. Oehler discusses three fascinating patients from his archives involving cases that were good enough to publish in medical journals.
 He first discusses a 59 year old patient with a fever, headache, and a lytic bone infection.
 He next reviews a 49 year old homeless man with an aquatic cellulitis and an unusual bacteremia.
 Lastly, he shares the history on a 50 year old patient with acute graft thrombosis after eating at a mexican restaurant.
 In the process of discussing these cases, Dr. Oehler discusses the differential diagnosis of these presentations and the unusual syndromes that form the ultimate diagnoses.